zarrs/zarrs_book/src/extensions/codec.md

 Among the most impactful and frequently utilised extension points are **codecs**.
 At their core, codecs define the transformations applied to array chunk data as it moves between its logical, in-memory representation and its serialized, stored representation as a sequence of bytes.

 Codecs are the workhorses behind essential Zarr features like **compression** (reducing storage size and transfer time) and **filtering** (rearranging or modifying data to improve compression effectiveness).
 The Zarr v3 specification allows for a **pipeline of codecs** to be defined for each array, where the output of one codec becomes the input for the next during encoding, and the process is reversed during decoding.
-This composability allows for sophisticated data processing workflows to be embedded directly into the storage layer.

 ## Types of Codecs